The Book of Job

-A few weeks ago, I mused that the Song of Solomon (Song of Songs) might be best understood as a screenplay of sorts.
+A few weeks ago, I mused that the Song of Songs might be best understood as a screenplay of sorts.
 Reading and meditating on it as such gave me new insights and a deeper appreciation of this often-overlooked book.

 It seems that the book of Job is not dissimilar in this regard.
 It, too, could have been an early version of today’s screenplay.